top of page

 Learn from me that stroke can happen to anyone at any time.
 Additionally, you should always know your numbers and get your annual wellness check.

-Stroke symptoms are easy to remember – think BE FAST
+Stroke symptoms are easy to remember – BE FAST

 Another thing I learned from my experience is that stroke is largely treatable.
 The faster people are treated, the more likely they are to recover.
 Nearly 2 million brain cells die every minute that a stroke is untreated.